-Farr follows in father's footsteps at the Open
+'I hope I'm not sleeping on a beanbag'

 "It's a bit different [for me].
 I hope I am not sleeping on a beanbag."

-Farr secured his place at the 150th Open by coming through qualifying at Hollinwell - with his dad, who is also his coach, alongside him as caddy - last month.
+Farr secured his place at the 150th Open by coming through qualifying at Hollinwell - with his dad, who is also his coach, alongside him as caddie - last month.

 The Welshman, who followed that performance with an encouraging finish of tied-46th at the Irish Open, got his one taste of major championship golf at the 2015 US Open, which was won by Jordan Spieth.